 I recommend Pumie Toilet Bowl Ring Remover.
 As pumice stones go, this one is soft and when used infrequently, will not harm the surface of the toilet bowl.
 Pumie comes with a handle that makes it easy to use.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, we earn from qualifying purchases by linking to Amazon affiliated sites.

 You do not need to use strong and costly chemicals to prevent hard water toilet stains.
 Borax, vinegar, and baking soda do a great job of cleaning and disinfecting.
 They will prevent hard water stains from building up when used regularly.

-To help keep your toilet clean and free of hard water buildup, use 1/4 cup borax with every cleaning.
+For regular maintenance and to help keep your toilet clean and free of hard water buildup, do this weekly, or as needed:

 - Sprinkle 1 cup of borax into your toilet bowl before you go to bed.
 Get it on the sides of the bowl, under the rim, and inside the bowl itself.